 Educational experiences at Walt Disney World including activities and private tours at Animal Kingdom & Epcot.

-Whether you are traveling during a school vacation, or during the school year, you may be looking for some educational experiences at Walt Disney World.
+Whether you are traveling during a school vacation, or during the school year, you may be looking for some educational experiences at Walt Disney World for your children to experience.
 While the parks are loaded with fun characters, exciting rides, and other magical experiences, there are definitely plenty of opportunities for educational experiences at Walt Disney World.
 Here are some options.

 Disclosure: Affiliate links within.
-Purchasing and/or clicking on some of the links in this post helps support Family Travel Magazine®.
-In years past, I was a member of the Disney Parks Moms Panel, but all opinions are my own.
+Purchasing and/or clicking on some of the links in this post may result in a commission paid to us at no additional cost to you.
+I am a former member of the Disney Parks Moms Panel and have been on some complimentary press trips at Walt Disney World, but all opinions are my own.

 Educational Experiences at Walt Disney World